Fistful of Metal is the debut

 some ways it is just as solid, if not moreso.
 Upon acquiring this one, I actually found it to be easier to get into than Among

 the Living, initially.
-It is unfortunate that the band (and most of their fanbase) only remember this record for one song,
+It is unfortunate that the band (and most of their fanbase) only remember this record for one

-and a cover tune at that.
+song, and a cover tune at that.

-From the sombre cello, that introduces "Be All, End All" (one of the better songs from this
+From the sombre cello, that introduces "Be All, End All" (one of the better songs from

-not too extreme.
+but not too extreme.
 The lead solos are excellent and suit the songs perfectly.

 The production is similar to Among the Living, putting forth a heavy sound but not focusing solely on the guitars.
-The songwriting is such
+The

-which is not a bad thing.
+is rather dry, which is not a bad thing.

-State of Euphoria is not a terribly impressive album,
+State of Euphoria is not a terribly

-from the pop-oriented cover song, "Antisocial".
+L.P. aside from the pop-oriented cover song, "Antisocial".
 There are much better songs on here.

 (11 Nov.
 2011)